vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 click on the newly created bucket and modify

 on the newly created bucket
-and add four folders called :guilable:`config`, :guilable:`license`, :guilable:`software` and :guilable:`content` by clicking on
+and add four folders called :guilabel:`config`, :guilabel:`license`, :guilabel:`software` and :guilabel:`content` by clicking on
 Create Folder:

 .. figure:: img/bootstrap-1.png

-Fill in the folder name and click :guilable:`Save`.
+Fill in the folder name and click :guilabel:`Save`.
 Repeat the process for the three remaining folders.

 .. figure:: img/bootstrap-2.png

 .. figure:: img/bootstrap-3.png

-Upload files in the various buckets folder from :guilable:`~/utd-automation/first-terraform` folder.
+Upload files in the various buckets folder from :guilabel:`~/utd-automation/first-terraform` folder.

-Upload the bootstrap.xml and init-cfg.txt files from bootstrap folder :guilable:`~/utd-automation/first-terraform/bootstrap-files/` to the :guilable:`config` folder by clicking :guilable:`config`.
+Upload the bootstrap.xml and init-cfg.txt files from bootstrap folder :guilabel:`~/utd-automation/first-terraform/bootstrap-files/` to the :guilabel:`config` folder by clicking :guilabel:`config`.

 .. figure:: img/bootstrap-4.png

-Select Add Files and select the two files (:guilable:`bootstrap.xml` and :guilable:`init-cft.txt`) handled previously and click Upload:
+Select Add Files and select the two files (:guilabel:`bootstrap.xml` and :guilabel:`init-cft.txt`) handled previously and click Upload:

 .. figure:: img/bootstrap-5.png